-It’s hard to believe that we’re half way through summer!
+It’s hard to believe that spring is here and summer is just around the corner!
 As consultants who work in different corporations or agencies almost every day and we’ve noticed that many people have taken business casual to the extreme in the way they dress for work.
 What you wear can send out mixed messages.

 Cover the Cleavage

-We’ve been lucky so far on the East Coast, but the Southwest has been experiencing stifling heat waves this summer.
-This brings challenges about what to wear.
-Sure it’s a scorcher out there but that doesn’t mean women can wear tight, low-cut T-shirts that reveal too much.
+We’ve been lucky so far but 2018 weather has been challenging.
+There is no reason to believe that summer 2018 will be anything other than different and bring us challenges about what to wear.
+Sure if it’s a scorcher out there that doesn’t mean women can wear tight, low-cut T-shirts that reveal too much.
 No matter the temperature, short shorts have no place at work – ever!
 No one will be taken seriously dressing in shorts or tank tops in a corporate environment.

 We’ve been surprised and disappointed to see that many women are dressing down to the point that during a recent training session we felt we had to say something.